telerik/maui-docs/controls/tabview/data-binding.md

 # .NET MAUI TabView Data Binding

 For all cases where the business items are not simple strings, data-binding is necessary to correctly visualize information.
-The TabView for .NET MAUI component supports data binding from Telerik .NET MAUI 7.0.0 version..
+The TabView for .NET MAUI component supports data binding starting with the Telerik .NET MAUI 7.0.0 version.

 * `ItemsSource`(`IEnumerable`)&mdash;Defines the items source from which TabView items are generated.